Yacht Window Film: South Florida Boat Owner's Guide

 What Film Actually Does for Your Boat

 UV protection for the interior.
 Teak, leather, upholstery, and electronics all degrade faster with high UV exposure.
-High-rejection film (99%+ UV blockage) dramatically extends the life of your interior.
+UV protection film (99%+ UV blockage) dramatically extends the life of your interior.
 For boat owners who have invested in custom interior work, this is often the single most cost-effective thing film provides.

 Privacy on the water.
 Reflective and dual-reflective films give the exterior a mirrored appearance from outside while maintaining usable visibility from inside.
 For a vessel moored in a marina or anchored near other boats, this is meaningful privacy without the darkness of tinted portlights.